Mon (emblem): Design

 Mon motifs can be broadly classified into five categories: animals, plants, nature, buildings and vehicles, and tools and patterns, each with its own meaning.
-The most common animal motifs are the crane and the turtle, which, according to tradition, were symbols of longevity and were used to wish the family a long and prosperous life.
+The most common animal motifs are the crane and the turtle (often depicted as a hexagon representing the turtle shell), which, according to tradition, were symbols of longevity and were used to wish the family a long and prosperous life.
 Plant mon were symbols of wealth and elegance, so they were often used to wish for the improvement of the family's social status and economic power, and motifs such as wisteria and paulownia were often used.
 Mon depicting buildings, vehicles, or tools often indicated occupation or status.
-For example, a mon with a torii gate indicated a family associated with Shinto, a mon with a gissha wheel indicated nobility, and a mon with a crowbar indicated a family associated with construction.
+For example, a mon with a torii gate indicated a family associated with Shintō, a mon with a gissha wheel indicated nobility, and a mon with a nail puller indicated a family associated with construction.
 The mon of nature was a symbol of respect for nature and prayers for a good harvest, and motifs such as the moon, mountains, and thunder were used.

 The most commonly used mon motifs are wisteria, paulownia, hawk feathers, flowering quince, and creeping woodsorrel, which are called the five major mon (五大紋, godaimon).
-However, according to a dictionary of mon published by Shogakukan, oak is listed instead of paulownia.
+However, according to a dictionary of mon published by Shōgakukan, oak is listed instead of paulownia.
 There are more than 150 types of wisteria mon, and their use by the Fujiwara clan led to their popularization.

 Similar to the blazon in European heraldry, mon are also named by the content of the design, even though there is no set rule for such names.
-Unlike in European heraldry, however, this "blazon" is not prescriptive—the depiction of a mon does not follow the name—instead the names only serve to describe the mon.
-The pictorial depictions of the mon are not formalized and small variations of what is supposed to be the same mon can sometimes be seen, but the designs are for the most part standardized through time and tradition.
+Unlike in European heraldry, however, this "blazon" is not prescriptive —the depiction of a mon does not follow the name— instead, the names only serve to describe the mon.
+The pictorial depictions of the mon are not formalized, and small variations of what is supposed to be the same mon can sometimes be seen, but the designs are, for the most part, standardized through time and tradition.
+At the same time, some small differences, such as a bird in the mon is depicted with an open or closed beak, can be significant, making the versions unique.